IT Portfolio Manager

 Education and Experience

-A master’s degree and six years of appropriate experience, or a bachelor’s degree and 10 years of relevant experience.
+Master’s degree and six years of relevant experience; or a bachelor’s degree and eight years of relevant experience.

 Licensure and Certification